 The C-Card service is delivered by ten pharmacies (22%) in Islington in conjunction with the EHC service for young people in Camden and Islington.
 The C-Card scheme is a pan-London scheme for 13-24-year-olds who can collect condoms and lubricant and seek sexual advice and guidance.
-There are hundreds of sites across London, including pharmacies, youth centres, sexual health clinics and student centres, that young people can go to for the C-Card service.
-It is provided completely free in Islington for young people, from the training to the supply of condom packs.
-Training is provided for staff, support workers and community leaders regularly, and more sessions can be run if the demand arises.
+There are hundreds of sites across London, including pharmacies, youth centres, sexual health clinics and student centres that young people can go to for the C-Card service.
+It is completely free in Islington and for young people to participate in, from the training to the supply of condom packs.
+Training is run for staff, support workers and community leaders regularly, and can run more if the demand arises.